cippall/Maxscript/animation-tools/viewport-preview/README.md

 ## Description

-Creates viewport preview as .jpg sequences for 3dsmax animated cameras.
+Creates viewport preview for the selected cameras or for all scene cameras as .jpg sequences.

 ## Compatibility